 Rollins Ranked Among the Nation’s Best Colleges

-Rollins College has been ranked one of the top regional universities in the South in the annual rankings of “Best Colleges,” released today by U.S. News & World Report.
+Rollins has been ranked one of the top regional universities in the South in the 2019 rankings of “Best Colleges,” released today by U.S. News & World Report.

-Rollins was ranked No. 2 among the 105 colleges and universities in this category, which is composed of schools that provide a full range of undergraduate and master’s-level programs.
-For 22 consecutive years, Rollins has been ranked among the top two regional universities in the South and first in Florida.
+Rollins was ranked No. 2 among the 165 colleges and universities in this category, which is composed of schools that provide a full range of undergraduate and master’s-level programs.

 May 19, 2022